 Regional Summary – Inventory

-Lifestyle property listings across the country rose in September by 15% as compared to August when judged on a seasonally adjusted basis the performance showed a 4% decline.
-There were 878 new listings added in the month with a truncated mean asking price of $599,813 which was up 10% on the recent 3 month average.
-Measured against September last year the asking price is up 14%.
+Lifestyle property listings across the country rose in October by 14% as compared to September; when judged on a seasonally adjusted basis the performance showed an increase of 3%.
+There were 998 new listings added in the month with a truncated mean asking price of $609,544 which was up 8% on the recent 3 month average.
+Measured against October last year the asking price is up 4%.
+It certainly would look as though lifestyle properties are coming back onto the market after a quiet period.
+On a 12 month moving average basis total new listings of lifestyle properties are down 12% at 10,847.

-New apartment listings returned to a more normal level last month from the peak level in August.
-A total of 492 new apartment listings came onto the market.
-The truncated mean asking price at $372,747 was up 13% on the prior month and 3% up on a year ago.
+New apartment listings fell again last month from September and the high of August.
+A total of 446 new apartment listings came onto the market.
+The truncated mean asking price at $363,115 was down 3% on the prior month and 2% up on a year ago.
+Nationally over the past 12 months the level of new listings of apartments have fallen 15% as compared to the prior 12 month period the prior year – a total of 5,720 new apartments have come onto the market in the last 12 month period.

-In the Auckland apartment market, which represents over 60% of the total market there were just 299 new listings which represented an 31% seasonally adjusted decline.
-In terms of asking price, the truncated mean in September was $336,707 up from the prior month record low of $302,425.
+In the Auckland apartment market, which represents over 60% of the total market there were just 280 new listings which represented an 20% seasonally adjusted decline.
+In terms of asking price, the truncated mean in October was $345,321 up 6% as compared to the recent 3 month average.

 Property Price Index